MohamedHalimmxx/BeyondX/README.md

 <br/>

-*"We built BeyondX because we believe every business deserves enterprise-level marketing intelligence — not just the ones that can afford an agency."*
+*"We built BeyondX because we believe every business deserves enterprise-level marketing intelligence, not just the ones that can afford an agency."*

 </div>